Work With BCT

 Script Submission - New Voices Project

 BCT's ongoing New Voices Project has commissioned over 50 original scripts, stories, musicals and adaptations for young audiences since 1982 alone, and maintains a commitment to discovering new voices among playwrights, and the presentation and experimentation in dramatic literature for youth.
-Generally, Wee Folks productions (ages Pre-K to 1st Grade) are limited to no more than 4 actors (doubling possible), Mainstage Touring productions (ages 2nd to 8th Grade) are limited to no more than 8 actors (doubling possible), and Mainstage In-house Only productions vary depending on budget and artistic requirements.
+Generally, Wee Folks productions (ages 4 to 8) are limited to no more than 4 actors (doubling possible), Mainstage Touring productions (ages 6 and up) are limited to no more than 8 actors (doubling possible), and Mainstage In-house Only productions vary depending on budget and artistic requirements.
 Unsolicited scripts may be submitted for consideration of upcoming seasons (please note BCT schedules 1 ½ year in advance).
 In order for your script to be considered, submit each of the following:

 a synopsis of no more than one page;

 music tracks and lead sheets (if a musical);

 Submissions with missing components will not be considered.
 All materials may be sent in electronic format or through the U.S. Mail to: